briannaBrie/briannaBrie/README.md

 - 🌱 Forever a student of Android, IOS and Flutter Development

 ## Apps in Development
-- Revela: Bible & Prayer - A spiritual app with Catholic prayers and various bible versions
 - LughaUcit  - A learning app to learn Croatian, as I learn from a croatian teacher.
 - J-Fitness  -  A workout app with various workout programs and capability to add new workouts

+## Apps in Testing
+- Revela: Bible & Prayer - A spiritual app with Catholic prayers and various bible versions

 ## Languages